A Christmas in the City of Love: ParisMarch 2, 2017

 I stayed at Gare Du Nord, which is about 15 minutes away from the City Centre by Metro.
 Gare Du Nord houses one of the largest train stations in Paris, which made it very easy for me to connect to the airport and City Centre from here.

-This location is perfect for a budget traveller who doesn’t want to pay so much for a hotel in the city centre.
+This location is perfect for a budget traveler who doesn’t want to pay so much for a hotel in the city centre.
 I got a direct train from Charles de Gaulle Airport to Gare Du Nord for 9.60 Euros.

 Musee du Louvre